 - Develop and conduct rigorous scientific and epidemiologic research

 - Develop local, regional and international partnerships that bring expertise to bear on issues of South African public health importance

 - Cultivate current and next generation public health researchers and epidemiologists through training and mentorship

-- Contribute to the global body of scientific knowledge that directly informs public health programs and policy
+- Contribute to the global body of scientific knowledge that directly informs public

 Investigating the acceptability, feasibility and outcomes of home-based TB testing of household contacts using a new, mobile point of care technology.